 Navy sailors charged after trafficking guns used in NJ crime incidents

-The 2 sailors purchased more than 2 dozen guns worth a combined $17,000
+The sailors purchased more than two dozen guns worth a combined $17,000

 One active-duty Navy sailor and one former sailor have been charged with conspiring to traffic "dozens" of guns after they purchased firearms in Georgia that were later used in New Jersey-area violent crimes.

-Elijah Isaiah Boykin, the active-duty sailor, and Elijah Keashon Barnes, who was discharged in June of 2020 for repeatedly violating military law, were indicted Tuesday, according to The Justice Department.
+Elijah Isaiah Boykin, the active-duty sailor, and Elijah Keashon Barnes, who was discharged in June of 2020 for repeatedly violating military law, were indicted Tuesday, according to the Justice Department.

 "Federal law prohibits the making of false statements and misrepresentations to licensed firearms dealers," acting U.S. Attorney Kurt R. Erskine said in a Tuesday statement.
 "Individuals who use deception to buy guns intended for other people will face severe consequences, including imprisonment and the loss of valuable civil rights."